Adaptive resonance theory: Types

 ARTMAP also known as Predictive ART, combines two slightly modified ART-1 or ART-2 units into a supervised learning structure where the first unit takes the input data and the second unit takes the correct output data, then used to make the minimum possible adjustment of the vigilance parameter in the first unit in order to make the correct classification.

 Fuzzy ART implements fuzzy logic into ART's pattern recognition, thus enhancing generalizability.
-An optional (and very useful) feature of fuzzy ART is complement coding, a means of incorporating the absence of features into pattern classifications, which goes a long way towards preventing inefficient and unnecessary category proliferation.
+An optional (and very useful) feature of fuzzy ART is complement coding, a means of incorporating the absence of features into pattern classifications, which goes a long way toward preventing inefficient and unnecessary category proliferation.
 The applied similarity measures are based on the L1 norm.
 Fuzzy ART is known to be very sensitive to noise.

 Fuzzy ARTMAP is merely ARTMAP using fuzzy ART units, resulting in a corresponding increase in efficacy.

 Simplified Fuzzy ARTMAP (SFAM) constitutes a strongly simplified variant of fuzzy ARTMAP dedicated to classification tasks.

 Gaussian ART and Gaussian ARTMAP use Gaussian activation functions and computations based on probability theory.
 Therefore, they have some similarity with Gaussian mixture models.
 In comparison to fuzzy ART and fuzzy ARTMAP, they are less sensitive to noise.
 But the stability of learnt representations is reduced which may lead to category proliferation in open-ended learning tasks.

 Fusion ART and related networks extend ART and ARTMAP to multiple pattern channels.
 They support several learning paradigms, including unsupervised learning, supervised learning and reinforcement learning.

 TopoART combines fuzzy ART with topology learning networks such as the growing neural gas.
 Furthermore, it adds a noise reduction mechanism.
 There are several derived neural networks which extend TopoART to further learning paradigms.

 Hypersphere ART and Hypersphere ARTMAP are closely related to fuzzy ART and fuzzy ARTMAP, respectively.
 But as they use a different type of category representation (namely hyperspheres), they do not require their input to be normalised to the interval [0, 1].
 They apply similarity measures based on the L2 norm.

 LAPART The Laterally Primed Adaptive Resonance Theory (LAPART) neural networks couple two Fuzzy ART algorithms to create a mechanism for making predictions based on learned associations.
 The coupling of the two Fuzzy ARTs has a unique stability that allows the system to converge rapidly towards a clear solution.
 Additionally, it can perform logical inference and supervised learning similar to fuzzy ARTMAP.